ACK alert management

 Cluster inspection anomaly

-Triggered when the automated cluster inspection detects a potential anomaly.
-Analyze the issue and adjust your maintenance strategy accordingly.
+The automated inspection detected a potential anomaly.
+Review the issue and adjust maintenance as needed.

 SLS